Alexn555/sfox-insurance/README.md

    Should now in browser be: http://127.0.0.1:8080/ as host for the Application

    After that all modules and parts of Application are runnable

+## Compatability
+  Works well in all modern Desktop resolutions on most browsers.
+  Also Mobile-friendly and can be useful on mobile devices.

 ## Tests
   Mainly Chrome and mobile viewport, but also looks good on Firefox latest, Edge latest